mark81/react-test/README.md

 ### Overview

 Using the Star Wars Rest API [https://swapi.co](https://swapi.co) create a simple one-page application that retrieves list of Star Wars characters in readable form.
+Use [https://swapi.co/api/people/](https://swapi.co/api/people/) endpoint to retrieve the list in JSON format.

 ### Requirements